 Pregnancy makes your blood vessels dilate, which causes your blood pressure to drop.
 That can leave you feeling faint or dizzy, especially when you stand up quickly.
 Your body is routing all the blood it can to your uterus and the new baby, which means pulling it away from the rest of your body and sometimes leaving you lightheaded.
 If you do feel faint, you should lie down on your side to maximize the blood flow to your brain and relieve the dizziness.

 If you find that you’re actually fainting, you should contact your doctor to make sure you’re not suffering from a more serious health condition.

 Remember that every woman is different and so is every pregnancy.
-About 1/3 of women say that they didn’t know they were pregnant until they missed a period.
-Another 1/4 reported that nausea was their first pregnancy symptom and about 17% noticed breast swelling and tenderness first.
 Some women have no early signs while others simply feel pregnant right away.
 If you’re trying to get pregnant, your best bet is to track your cycles, pay attention to your body, and take a pregnancy test if you miss a period.

 How did you know you were pregnant?
 Tell us about it in the comments!